dukecon/dukecon_server/README.md

 Server implementation with dynamic features as favorites, preferences and keycloak configuration.

+Formerly it also contained dynamically served conference data which was now moved to **converters** where it will be generated as files which will be served as static content from edge service.
+For testing purposes this feature was disabled by default but can be deactivated as system property at startup with `-DreadConferences=true`.

 ### converters

 Parameterizable standalone java application for reading conference input and saving json files and images to serve from edge server statically.